Treatment for ADHD

 - They are having trouble sitting and are always in motion, jumping around

-- Can’t stay quiet and calm
+- I can’t stay quiet and calm

-- They talk at high speed, with no intention of stopping
+- They talk at high speed with no intention of stopping

 - Saying the answers before questions are completed

 - Interrupt or intrude on others

 Now, the right question is: What is hypnotherapy for either ADD or ADHD all about?!

 Hypnotherapy is a healing technique when a patient has been hypnotized.
 Hypnosis can be described as a state of relaxation and concentration.
 The patient is still aware of what is happening in the environment.
 If the hypnosis is being done with the guidance of a trained hypnotherapist, it is perfectly safe.
 Besides ADD and ADHD, hypnotherapy is used to treat various other conditions, including anxiety, asthma, phobias, insomnia, stress, and panic attacks.
 Hypnosis works on developing concentration by teaching a patient to focus on one thing, task, or thought at a time.

 The main symptoms of ADHD in children with inattentiveness are: